 This day and age, everybody is shopping online.
 Internet has created an innovative solution for people across the world in terms of commerce.
 It also opened doors of opportunity to a lot of people most especially stay-at-home moms.
-We can now do business within the premises of our homes in just a click of a finger.
+We can now do small online business within the premises of our homes in just a click of a finger.
 As a mom myself, albeit not stay-at-home, I have started a few small online businesses – a garden online shop, a home and living reselling online shop, and even a commission-based online advertising page.

-So, how did I start my small businesses?
+So, how did I start my small online businesses?
 It is easy.
 Here are some steps to achieve this:

 Decide on what products or services to sell.

 You need to decide whether you are selling a product or a service.
 For me, this is the most crucial decision that you will be making in the entire process of starting a business.
 The product or service that you choose will greatly affect your enthusiasm in selling, advertising and all things that comes with business.
 Thus, you need to decide well.
 Also, let us not forget that you need to assess your target market along the way.
 If you think that the product or service is sellable, then head on to the next tip.